Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Background

 \subsection{Verification of neural networks via \texorpdfstring{$\beta$}--Crown}

 Despite its simplicity, IBP-based verification comes with a certain limitation, namely the looseness of its layer-by-layer bounds of the input.
 To overcome this limitation, tighter verification methods have been proposed in the literature~\citep{singh2018fast, zhang2019towards, dathathri2020enabling,wang2021beta}.
 Among these, $\beta$-crown~\citep{wang2021beta} utilizes the branch-and-bound technique to generalize and improve the IBP-CROWN proposed in~\citet{zhang2019towards}.
 Let $\underline{\bz}_i$ and $\bar{\bz}_i$ be the estimated element-wise lower-bound and upper-bounds for the pre-activation value of $\bz_i$, i.e., $ \underline{\bz}_i \leq \bz_i \leq \bar{\bz}_i$, where these lower and upper bounds are obtained by the method in~\citet{zhang2019towards}.
 Let $\hat{\bz}_i$ be the value we obtain by applying ReLU function to $\bz_i$.
 A neuron is called unstable if its sign after applying ReLU activation cannot be determined based on only knowing the corresponding lower and upper bounds.
 That is, a neuron is unstable if $\underline{\bz}_i < 0 < \bar{\bz}_i$.
 For \textbf{stable} neurons, no relaxation is needed to enforce convexity of $\sigma(\bz)$ (since the neuron operates in a linear regime).
-On the other hand, given an unstable neuron, they use branch-and-bound (BAB) approach to split the input range of the neuron into two sub-domains $\mathcal{C}_{il} = \{\bx \in \mathcal{C}(\bx_0, \epsilon) | \: \hat{z}_i \leq 0 \}$ and $\mathcal{C}_{iu} = \{\bx \in \mathcal{C}(\bx_0, \epsilon) | \: \hat{z}_i > 0 \}$.
-Within each subdomain, the neuron operates linearly and hence verification is easy.
-Thus we can verify for each of these subdomains separately.
-If we have $N$ unstable nodes, BAB algorithm requires the investigation of $2^N$ sub-domains in the worst-case. $\beta$-Crown proposes a heuristic for traversing all these subdomains: The higher the absolute value of the corresponding lower-bound of a node is, the sooner it is visited by the verifier.
+On the other hand, given an unstable neuron, they use a branch-and-bound (BAB) approach to split the input range of the neuron into two sub-domains $\mathcal{C}_{il} = \{\bx \in \mathcal{C}(\bx_0, \epsilon) | \: \hat{z}_i \leq 0 \}$ and $\mathcal{C}_{iu} = \{\bx \in \mathcal{C}(\bx_0, \epsilon) | \: \hat{z}_i > 0 \}$.
+The neuron operates linearly within each subdomain.
+Thus we can verify each subdomain separately.
+If we have $N$ unstable nodes, the BAB algorithm requires the investigation of $2^N$ sub-domains in the worst case. $\beta$-Crown proposes a heuristic for traversing all these subdomains: The higher the absolute value of the corresponding lower bound of a node is, the sooner the verifier visits it.
 For verifying each sub-problem, \citet{wang2021beta} proposed a lower-bounded which requires solving a maximization problem over two parameters $\boldsymbol{\alpha}$ and $\boldsymbol{\beta}$:

 Here, the matrix $\bP$ and the vectors $\bq, \ba$ and $\bd$ are functions of $\bW_i, \bb_i, \underline{\bz}_i, \bar{\bz}_i, \boldsymbol{\alpha},$ and $\boldsymbol{\beta}$ parameters.
 See Appendix~\ref{appendix: beta_crown} for the precise definition of $g$.
 Notice that any choice of $(\boldsymbol{\alpha}, \boldsymbol{\beta})$ provides a valid lower bound for verification.
 However, optimizing $\boldsymbol{\alpha}$ and $\boldsymbol{\beta}$ in \eqref{eq: beta_crown_subproblem} leads to a tighter bound.